 Who we are

-We are a limited company registered in England and Wales under the company number 4962926.
-Our registered office is at 4 Prince Albert Road, London, NW1 7SN.
+Our registered office is at 55 Loudoun Road, London, NW8 0DL.
 For details of how to contact us please visit our contact us page.

 How we collect your personal information

-- contact us by using the contact form on our website or offline (for example by telephone, fax, email or post) to request product samples or information, or to register for a practitioner account
+- contact us by using the contact form on our website or offline (for example by telephone, email or post) to request product samples or information, or to register for a practitioner account;

 How we use your personal information

 - process and fulfil your order;